Approaching the optimal closure: equivariance, inductive bias, and Reynolds-number generalization in data-driven LES: Closure models

 In our experiments, we employ the TBNN with the reduced and complete basis of Stallcup et al.~\cite{stallcupAdaptiveScaleSimilarClosure2022}.
+This is illustrated in \cref{fig:tbnn}.
 For incompressible flow, we retain only the deviatoric part of the basis.
-To improve training stability, we normalize the VGT by its Frobenius norm as $A^* \coloneq A / \| A \|_F$, following Prakash et al.~\cite{prakashInvariantDatadrivenSubgrid2022}.
-The model then takes the form
+To improve training stability, we normalize the VGT by its Frobenius norm as $A^* \coloneq A / | A |$, the normalized input of \eqref{eq:shared-form}, following Prakash et al.~\cite{prakashInvariantDatadrivenSubgrid2022}.
+The model is then the closure \eqref{eq:shared-form} with core

-where the invariants and basis tensors are computed from the normalized VGT.
-The identity tensor $T^{(0)}$ is omitted since its deviatoric part vanishes.
-The coefficients $(\alpha_k)_k$ are predicted by a standard feedforward neural network with $5$ inputs $\lambda_1(A^*), \dots, \lambda_5(A^*)$ and $7$ outputs $\alpha_1, \dots, \alpha_7$.
+where the invariants $\lambda^*$ and basis tensors $T^*$ are computed from the normalized VGT $A^*$.
+The identity tensor $T_0$ is omitted since its deviatoric part vanishes.
+The coefficients $(\alpha_k)_k$ are predicted by a standard feedforward neural network with $5$ inputs $\lambda^*_1, \dots, \lambda^*_5$ and $7$ outputs $\alpha_1, \dots, \alpha_7$.
 The model is applied locally in physical space, independently at each grid point, so $m^\text{TBNN}(\bar{u})(x)$ depends only on $A(x)$.
 We implement this as a convolutional neural network with kernel size $1 \times 1 \times 1$, meaning the convolutions do not access neighboring points.
-The convolutional framework is used for consistency with the G-conv model described below, and because it allows efficient batched evaluation over the entire spatial grid using GPU-accelerated libraries.
+The convolutional framework is used for consistency with the G-CNN model described above, and because it allows efficient batched evaluation over the entire spatial grid using GPU-accelerated libraries.